platuangcs05/Snake1/README.md

   * Adding spells, Players will be surprised when encountering spells.
     The game will use Poison Spell, and will develop many other spells later.
     Spell duration is 10 seconds.
-    When Snake eat a Poison Spell, user cannot control the snake as they want. game.cpp line 18
+    Poisoned snake will become green snake and user cannot control the snake as they want. game.cpp line 18

 # Features 5: Add Log